Washington Pad

 Anticipated Timeline

-Construction of the pad will begin in the Fall 2023.
+Construction of the pad will begin in the spring/summer 2024.
 This process will include construction of sound walls to minimize disturbance to the surrounding area.
-The process of constructing the pad and the sound walls is expected to be completed by Winter 2023.
+The process of constructing the pad and the sound walls is expected to be completed by summer 2024.

 Next we will begin the work to drill the wells.
-This process will take place in Fall 2023.
+This process will take place in summer 2024.
 During this process, we will construct multiple layers of steel and cement casing around each well to ensure wellbore integrity.
 The drilling rig will be visible and you should expect to see our crews in the area, as well as downcast lighting and additional truck traffic.

 Once drilling is complete, the rig will leave the site.
 We will spend the next thirty days completing each well and preparing to bring them online.
-This stage should be complete by Year End 2023.
+This stage should be complete by summer/fall of 2024.

-We expect to reach the production preparation stage in the First Quarter of 2024.
+We expect to reach the production preparation stage in YE 2024.
 During this phase, all excess operational equipment will be removed from the site.
 Only the wellheads and associated facilities will remain.
 To ensure safety and environmental compliance, the wells will be monitored 24/7 through automated remote equipment.

 Once the wells are producing, there will be little to no associated traffic on a day-to-day basis. the pad area will be reduced and the surrounding area will be reclaimed with native vegetation.
 The wells will continue to produce for up to 30 years.
-We expect to reach the production stage in the Second Quarter of 2024.
+We expect to reach the production stage in YE 2024.

 Note: The times provided are estimates and are subject to local authorization.
 We will keep you informed of any significant changes to our plans.